-a) Provide a Curriculum Vitae or government application form (OF-612) describing all relevant experience.

-b) Provide transcripts of all graduate work.

-c) Provide letters of recommendation from THREE psychologists.

-d) Submit ONE comprehensive assessment report as a work sample.Provisions should be made to protect the anonymity of the subject.

-- 2) Please clearly specify in the cover letter (preferably in CAPITAL lettering) which Track(s) to which you are applying (no more than two).
-Do not rank order your preferences. - 3) Candidates being considered for an interview must also complete application materials at www.usajobs.gov.
+- a) Provide a Curriculum Vitae or government application form (0F-612) describing all relevant experience. - b) Provide transcripts of all graduate work. - c) Provide letters of recommendation from THREE psychologists. - Submit ONE comprehensive assessment report as a work sample.
+Provisions should be made to protect the anonymity of the subject. - 2) Clearly specify in the cover letter (preferably in CAPITAL lettering) which Track(s) to which you are applying (no more than two).
+Do not rank order your preferences. - 3) Complete application materials at www.usajobs.gov.
 This is a necessary requirement for federal employment.
-Further details will be forthcoming to those candidates. - 4) All application materials must be received by November 3, 2019.
+Further details will be forthcoming to those candidates being considered for an interview. - 4) All application materials must be received by November 1, 2020.